postsharp/PostSharp.Community.Packer/README.md

 This add-in only works under .NET Framework.
 In .NET Core, we recommend instead upgrading to .NET Core 3 or later and use [the single file executable feature](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#single-file-executables).

+***May 27, 2020.** We've covered this add-in in [a blog post](https://www.postsharp.net/blog/post/Pack-your-NET-program-to-a-single-exe-file-with-PostSharp-Community).*

 *This is an add-in for [PostSharp](https://postsharp.net).
 It modifies your assembly during compilation by using IL weaving.*

 ![CI badge](https://github.com/postsharp/PostSharp.Community.Packer/workflows/Full%20Pipeline/badge.svg)